Halochkin/GithubPagesTutorial/README.md

 ### How to make the `Hello World` web component on github pages

-Let's create a simple web component that will display the words "Hello World".
+Let's create a simple web component that will display the words "Hello World", using terminal

 ```html